goblinfactory/go-playground/README.md

 #### Experimental code only of course

-In order to get type safety (without code generation or generics) you need to implement (add) 1 new file per currency and implement the following reciever methods.
+In order to get type safety (without code generation or generics) you need to implement (add) 1 new file per currency and implement the following reciever methods. **_ example below is from `gbp.go` _**

 ```go
 package money